jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/SizeDistribution.rst

 *Next is fitting of Flat background.*

 As you can see, at high-q the red dashed line nearly touches the data (ignore the last point which is artifact).
-It si nearly correct (by accident here).
+It is nearly correct (by accident here).
 Users can either manually change the background (type in value or use arrows on the right hand side of the set variable field).
 Or we can fit this.
 Set cursors between points 100 and 110 - this is area where flat background dominates.

 * *"Fit Flat backg."* : this fits flat background assumption between the cursors.